Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 These helpful chemical pheromones exist naturally in plants in order to protect the plants from external damage, but they also do the same within the human body.
 Cucurbitacins, for example, repeatedly show anti-cancer activities within the body when studied, ranging from anti-proliferation to cell cycle arrest and cell apoptosis.

-It’s believed that these compounds have apoptotic effects because they are able to enter the nucleus of the cell where the DNA or genes are stored and to activate apoptotic proteins that destroy harmful cells.
+It’s believed that these compounds have apoptotic effects because they are able to enter the nucleus of the cell where the DNA or genes are stored and activate apoptotic proteins that destroy harmful cells.

-3. Contains Anti-inflammatory Properties
+3. Contains anti-inflammatory properties

-Studies show that, in experiments, lower levels of C-reactive protein (CRP) are present within the bloodstream of people who have particularly high intakes of cantaloupe and other fruits.
+Studies have revealed that, in experiments, lower levels of C-reactive protein (CRP) are present within the bloodstream of people who have particularly high intakes of cantaloupe and other fruits.
 Since CRP is a marker widely used to assess levels of inflammation in the body, this shows positive results for cantaloupe stopping dangerous inflammation and autoimmune responses that can lead to disease.

 The anti-inflammatory benefits of cantaloupe nutrition stem back to its cucurbitacins, including cucurbitacin B and cucurbitacin E. These two anti-inflammatory compounds may help alleviate pain and other symptoms caused by inflammatory diseases.

-Many heart-related problems — like high cholesterol, high blood pressure, and a risk for heart attack or stroke — start out with chronic, unwanted inflammation and chronic oxidative stress.
+Many heart-related problems (like high cholesterol, high blood pressure, and a risk for heart attack or stroke) start out with chronic, unwanted inflammation and chronic oxidative stress.

-5. Boosts Immunity
+5. Boosts immunity

 The carotenoids found in cantaloupe can help boost the immune system and prevent infections.
 One specific carotenoid, beta-carotene, has a reputation for boosting immunity in both humans and animals.